Cyclotron quantization and mirror-time transition on nonreciprocal lattices

+Numerical results of $d_{\text{HS}}$ for zero and finite $B$ are shown in Fig.~\ref{fig4}.
+One can see that there is a clear phase boundary formed between the $\mathcal{MT}$-symmetric ($d_{\text{HS}}=0$) and $\mathcal{MT}$-broken ($d_{\text{HS}}>0$) regions.
+Such a phase boundary can also be obtained by the critical points of the real-to-complex spectral transition as usually done in the literature, and the phase boundaries obtained by the two methods show good coincidence; see Fig.~\ref{fig4}(a).
+This is assured by the theorem associated with the $\mathcal{MT}$ antiunitary symmetry~\cite{wigner1993normal}.
+Interestingly, the critical phase boundary in Fig.~\ref{fig4}(a) turns out to be exponential functions, which can be strictly proved~\cite{sm}.

-In the absence of the magnetic field, the system resides in the $\mathcal{MT}$-symmetric and $\mathcal{MT}$-broken phase for the $x$-OBC and $x$-PBC, respectively; see Fig.~\ref{fig4}(a).
-By tuning the boundary parameter $\gamma_B$, a continuous $\mathcal{MT}$ transition can be implemented that shows a crossover between two limiting cases.
-However, no phase transition takes place in either the $x$-OBC ($\gamma_B=0$) or the $x$-PBC ($\gamma_B=1$) as $\delta_x$ varies.
-Remarkably, a finite magnetic field can effectively suppress the $\mathcal{MT}$ symmetry breaking; see Fig.~\ref{fig4}(b), which is reflected in two aspects: first, as $B$ increases from zero, the $\mathcal{MT}$-symmetric area expands, meaning that a stronger nonreciprocal hopping $\delta_x$ is required to break the $\mathcal{MT}$ symmetry compared with that for $B=0$; second, the order parameter $d_{\text{HS}}$ diminishes in the $\mathcal{MT}$-broken area so that the symmetry breaking becomes weaker.
-This fact reflects again the incompatible nature between the NHSE and the magnetic field.
-A direct result of such magnetic suppression is that a $\mathcal{MT}$ transition can be driven by either $\delta_x$ or $B$ under the $x$-PBC for a finite system~\cite{sm}.
+Without a magnetic field, the system is in the $\mathcal{MT}$-symmetric and $\mathcal{MT}$-broken phases under the $x$-OBC ($\gamma_B=0$) and $x$-PBC ($\gamma_B=1$), respectively; see Fig.~\ref{fig4}(a).
+By tuning the boundary parameter $\gamma_B$, a continuous $\mathcal{MT}$ transition connecting two limiting cases can be implemented.
+However, varying with $\delta_x$, there is no phase transition happening in either the $x$-OBC or the $x$-PBC.
+Remarkably, a finite magnetic field can effectively suppress the $\mathcal{MT}$-symmetry breaking; see Fig.~\ref{fig4}(b), which is reflected in two aspects.
+First, the $\mathcal{MT}$-symmetric region with large $\gamma_B$ expands with $B$ increased.
+Second, the order parameter $d_{\text{HS}}$ diminishes in the $\mathcal{MT}$-broken region so that the symmetry breaking becomes weaker, which is consistent with the magnetic field induced real Landau levels.
+These results reflect the incompatible nature between the nonreciprocity and the magnetic field.
+Such magnetic suppression on the $\mathcal{MT}$-symmetry breaking indicates that a $\mathcal{MT}$ transition can be driven by either $\delta_x$ or $B$ for a finite system~\cite{sm}.

-\emph{Summary and outlook.}-We have shown that the interplay between the NHSE and the magnetic field can result in several novel effects.
-It can be hopefully realized in various physical systems, such as cold atoms~\cite{abo2001observation,lin2009synthetic}, photonic~\cite{rechtsman2013strain,lumer2019light} and acoustic~\cite{wen2019acoustic} systems, condensed matter physics~\cite{kozii2017nonhermitian,PhysRevLett.121.026403,PhysRevB.99.201107,PhysRevB.98.035141} and electric circuits~\cite{helbig2020generalized}, in which the two ingredients can be implemented by state-of-the-art techniques.
-There are a variety of open problems associated with the coexistence of the NHSE and the magnetic field, such as generalization of the theory to other systems, the wave packet dynamics, time dependent $\mathcal{MT}$ transition, etc. Exploring potential applications of the $\mathcal{MT}$ transition is also of great interest.

-\emph{Note added.}-During the preparation of the manuscript, we became aware of a related work posted on arXiv~\cite{lu2021magnetic}.
-In addition to the magnetic suppression of the NHSE studied in both works from different perspectives, here, we also discuss the NHSE on the magnetic spectra, the Onsager quantization rule and uncover the $\mathcal{MT}$ phase transition.